firogh/notes/cogito.md

 I feel very strongly that it's not enough to just live in the world as it is, it's just kind of take what you are given, and you know follow the things that adults told you to do,and that your parents told you to do, and that society tells to do.
-I think you should always be questioning.I take this very scientific attitude that +every thing you've learned  is just provisional, you know, it's always open to recantation or refutation or questioning, and I think  the same applies to society.
+I think you should always be questioning.I take this very scientific attitude that every thing you've learned  is just provisional, you know, it's always open to recantation or refutation or questioning, and I think  the same applies to society.
 Once I realized that there were real serious problems, fundamental problems that I could do something to address, I didnt see a way to forget that, I didnt see a way not to.